 While experience can help to procure a higher salary, our results also show that money doesn’t necessarily buy the employee workplace happiness.
 As part of our survey, we asked each of our respondents a number of questions about how happy they were, on a scale of one (lowest) to five (highest):

 While many of the results made logical sense (Gen X-ers in Senior Management feeling most valued and Millennials feeling that their development is more supported), a couple of results did take us by surprise.

 Baby Boomers in the Support and Senior Management levels are noticeably less satisfied than the other generations.
 This is a concerning statistic, considering that the workforce is generally ageing and Baby Boomers are retiring later than previous generations.
-It shows that steps need to be taken to increase the quality of work/life for older employees, else we risk them becoming disengaged and leaving the workforce before passing on their knowledge and experience.
+It shows that steps need to be taken to increase the quality of work/life for older employees, or else we risk them becoming disengaged and leaving the workforce before passing on their knowledge and experience.

-For a more detailed breakdown of Sydney Accounting salaries by generation, as well as more insights into the Sydney Accounting market, feel free to click here to secure your copy of our first ever Sydney Accounting Salary Report.
+For a more detailed breakdown of Sydney Accounting salaries by generation, as well as more insights into the Sydney Accounting market, feel free to click here to secure your copy of our first-ever Sydney Accounting Salary Report.